meekostuff/meeko-panner/README.md

-**meeko-panner** extracts only the essential content of each page and uses [HTMLDecor](http://github.com/shogun70/HTMLDecor) to decorate it with auxilliary content, styles and layout.
+**meeko-panner** extracts only the essential content of each page and uses [HTMLDecor](http://github.com/shogun70/HTMLDecor) to decorate it with shared site decor - banner, navigation, auxilliary content, styles and layout.
 In general this is used to emulate the original appearance and behavior of the site, except with panning support.
 Another scenario is that a mobile site is enhanced with the appearance of the standard site.